frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/create-a-theme-package.md

 },
 ```

-Save the file and then, run this command again:
+We've now told Frontity to use our new theme rather than "mars-theme".
+Save the file and then run this command again:

 ```bash
 > npx frontity dev